coccoinomane/web3cli/README.md

 See available functions on a contract with `w3 abi functions`:

 ```
-w3 abi functions weth
+w3 abi functions weth              # functions on the WETH contract
+w3 abi functions uniswap_router_v2 # functions on the Uniswap V2 router contract
 ```

-Call a function on the contract with `w3 call`:
+### Read from a smart contract

+To read from a smart contract, use `w3 call`.
+For example, to get the total supply of the WETH token, run:

 ```
 w3 call weth totalSupply